About the Network

 - To use modern network technology to deliver training courses and materials on a global basis

 - To establish and maintain a network of organisations and people who can provide teaching, mentoring and support services to regional groups

 - To keep course fees as low as possible through sponsorship support, elimination of duplicated effort and the efficiency of global reach.

 All members of the establishment team have extensive previous experience in setting up and running training programs for the Die Casting industry, including:

-These courses were all very effective in raising the knowledge base in the industry but they were too expensive to maintain as an on-going activity for a small user base.
+These courses have all been very effective in raising the knowledge-base in the industry however they are too expensive to maintain as an on-going activity for a small user base.
 Hence our belief that global reach is important to amortise the establishment and support costs of training programs for this industry.

 The concept of training courses for the Die Casting industry at three distinct and different educational levels (Operator Level, Technician Level and Management Level) is also quite important.
 It is effective, practical and matched to the needs of the industry.

 The core subject areas of Die Cast training do not change very much.
 The support materials need to be updated, and new teachers need to be trained, but the basics remain the basics.

 The On-going Leaning process also does not change.
 The need for international and regional conferences and seminars will always remain.
 This is where the latest developments are introduced to the industry and from there, if they are successful; they propagate through the factories of the world.
 In time, they become incorporated into the basic training courses for the next generation.